 Christopher explained, “For me, this all started when I was in first grade.
 My mom’s third grade class started a school partnership with the international relief organization, Food for the Poor.
 That led her to take a trip to Haiti where she captured photos and stories that she then shared with me.
 Immediately, I said, ‘Mommy, I want to help the children in Haiti.’
 After all, how could I be happy when those children were so sad?”

-Christopher has also shared his passion for UN Global Goal 6, Clean Water and Sanitation, as he worked with classmates at North Broward Prep to engineer a solar powered water filtration system, which they presented at the fifth grade Global Innovator Fair.
+Christopher has also shared his passion for UN Global Goal 6, Clean Water and Sanitation, as he worked with classmates at North Broward Prep to engineer a solar powered water filtration system at solar panels St. George, which they presented at the fifth grade Global Innovator Fair.
+People can check out a solar company if they need the best solar power installations, including the best solar powered generator for refrigerator.
 He has fundraised through lemonade stands, speaking engagements, a web page on which tax-deductible donations can be made (www.FoodForthePoor.com/christopher), social media @URNeverTooYoung, and an annual “Hope Walk” which he began hosting in 2016.
 He partners with the international relief organization, Food for the Poor, to which he donates all funds.
+If people need the best solar installations, they can check out Wegner Roofing & Solar in Spearfish, SD

 Student volunteer service is an important learning component and furthers North Broward Preparatory School’s mission to engage students in real-life problem solving and cooperative learning while promoting civic responsibility.
 Meaningful community service allows students to become responsible citizens, exercise leadership, create a sense of community pride, develop their own understanding of social justice, and draw a deeper awareness of needs within a community.